Robotedge-UM/Robotedge-UM.github.io/README.md

 # Robotedge - AI Robotics Lab Website

-Welcome to the official website of Robotedge, the AI Robotics Lab at University of Malaya.
+Welcome to the official website of Robotedge, the AI Robotics Lab at Universiti Malaya.

 ## About Robotedge